ailswan/ailswan.github.io/index.md

         // Check if tags should filter the row if (tags) {
             tags = tags.split(',').map(normalizeString);
-            // Ensure the row matches all selected tags showRow = selectedTags.every(function(tag) {
+            showRow = selectedTags.every(function(tag) {
                 return tags.includes(tag);
             });